pchudzik/blog.pchudzik.com/content/post/2016/test-methods-coupling.md

 TDD it’s actually easier to write better tests because you don’t know yet how implementation will look so it’s very hard to make assumptions on how to setup all the tests.
-When you go and write production code first and then add tests it’s tempting to create single test setup method which will prepare ground for all the cases you can came up with just after you’ve just finished implementation. </small>
+When you go and write production code first and then add tests it’s tempting to create single test setup method which will prepare the ground for all the cases you can come up with just after you’ve just finished implementation. </small>